CeMOS-Mannheim/slx2imzml/README.md

 ### Prerequisites

 - Python ≥ 3.6
 - **SCiLS Lab Python API**: This is a proprietary library from Bruker.
-You must install the `.whl` package provided by Bruker or located in this repository.
+You must install the `scilslab-*.whl` package provided by Bruker.
+It is shipped with the SCiLS Lab installation and can be found in the `APIClients\Python` folder of the installation directory (default: `C:\Program Files\SCiLS\SCiLS Lab\APIClients\Python`).

 ### Install from Source